 It’s not enough for only one person to take a look – especially if this is the same person that has been designing and staring at the piece throughout the design process.
 When you’ve been looking at a piece for so long, it can become even harder to catch an error, as you may subconsciously start seeing things the way you expect to see them.
 Enlist a coworker who hasn’t looked at the piece yet to go through the printer proof review process and make sure everything on the printer proof looks like it does on the final direct mail file.

 - Clearly communicate your errors to the printer

 After you are done proofing the piece, be sure to clearly convey any errors or potential issues that you saw when proofing the piece.
 Even if you assume that they aren’t a big deal and won’t be reflected in the final product, it is important to get a response or confirmation from the printer before you give final approval.

 The key to political printing is making sure you take the time to look at the proofs closely and that you are not afraid to flag any issues you see.
 Most printers will push you to get a printer proof approved quickly so they can get it on the press and out the door, but it's important that you take the appropriate time to review the proof and make sure it looks the way you want it to.
 It’s better to have your materials go to print a day late and be correct than to print thousands of pieces with errors that are too late to fix.
 At the end of the day, you spend a good amount of time and money on your direct mail so it should print exactly how you had intended.
-For more campaign tips, check out our blog or drop us a line!
+For more campaign tips, check out our blog or drop us a line below!